molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-04-01-cloudquickstart.md

 }'
 ```

 This will yield a response that details the number of successes and errors from the request, as well as a status for each record.
-You should see something similar return below and can move on to the next step
+You should see something similar return below and can move on to the next step.

 ```json
 {'success_count': 150,